 The land was acquired from the Massachusetts Bay Colony, and relied on the Connecticut River for trade, becoming a vital port out of Wethersfield Cove.

-Most of the things to do on this list are in Old Wethersfield, and some 50 of the buildings in the district date to before the Revolutionary War.
+Most of the things to do on my list are in Old Wethersfield.
+Amazingly, some 50 of the buildings in the district date to before the Revolutionary War.

-The Keeney Memorial Cultural Center is the ideal introduction to Old Wethersfield, and we’ll cover the museum inside in more detail below.
+The Keeney Memorial Cultural Center is the ideal introduction to Old Wethersfield, and I’ll cover the museum inside in more detail below.

-Not covered below is the idyllic Town Green, hemmed by brick and frame houses constructed by sea captains and shipbuilders.
+Not covered below is the idyllic Town Green.
+This is hemmed by brick and frame houses constructed by sea captains and shipbuilders.

 A short walk to the north, the First Church of Christ is from the 1760s, but with a cemetery established more than a century earlier.